junettel/plotly-challenge/README.md

 # plotly-challenge
 Plot.ly Homework - Belly Button Biodiversity

-In this assignment, you will build an interactive dashboard to explore the [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/), which catalogs the microbes that colonize human navels.

-The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

 # Deployment Link
 **[https://junettel.github.io/plotly-challenge/](https://junettel.github.io/plotly-challenge/)**
 <br>
 <br>

+## Background
+In this assignment, you will build an interactive dashboard to explore the [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/), which catalogs the microbes that colonize human navels.

+The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

-## Step 1: Plotly
+### Step 1: Plotly

 1. Use the D3 library to read in `samples.json`.